-2.10 External brands resold by affiliates that are members of another credible initiative. (% of external sales volume) FWF believes affiliates who resell products should be rewarded for choosing to stock external brands who also take their supply chain responsibilities seriously.
-Supplier register; 3 Documentation of sales volumes of products made by FWF or FLA members.
-3 0 --- --- --- --- --- --
+2.10 External brands resold by affiliates that are members of another credible initiative. (% of external sales volume) 0% FWF believes affiliates who resell products should be rewarded for choosing to stock external brands who also take their supply chain responsibilities seriously.
+External production data in FWF's information management system.
+Documentation of sales volumes of products made by FWF or FLA members.
+0 3 0 --- ---- --- --- --- --- ---